Afghanistan's Taliban order women to cover up head to toe | Education

 The decree added that if women had no important work outside it is better for them to stay at home.
 “Islamic principles and Islamic ideology are more important to us than anything else,” Hanafi said.

-The Taliban were ousted in 2001 by a US-led coalition for harbouring al-Qaida leader Osama bin Laden and returned to power after America's chaotic departure last year.
+Senior Afghanistan researcher Heather Barr of Human Rights Watch urged the international community to put coordinated pressure on the Taliban. “(It is) far past time for a serious and strategic response to the Taliban's escalating assault on women's rights,'' she wrote on Twitter.

-Since taking power last August, the Taliban leadership has been squabbling among themselves as they struggle to transition from war to governing.
-It has pit hard-liners against the more pragmatic among them.
+The Taliban were ousted in 2001 by a U.S.-led coalition for harboring al-Qaida leader Osama bin Laden and returned to power after America's chaotic departure last year.

 The religiously driven Taliban administration fears that going forward with enrolling girls beyond the the sixth grade could alienate their rural base, Hashmi said.